The truth about incision size in breast augmentation

 This method allows you to use a smaller incision, but with more bleeding and downtime.
 Then, through the incision, the surgeon will try his best to see inside to control the bleeding.
 If the incision is truly limited in size, then the surgeon’s ability to see and control any bleeding is also compromised.
 If the incision size is very small, then in order to see inside the wound, more force must be applied with retractors to permit visualization within the wound and this additional force on the tissue may result in poorer scar quality (as well as more post operative pain and downtime).
 A slightly longer scar that is thin and barely visible is more desirable than a slightly shorter, more visible scar.

 This will translate into a higher rate of re-operation to correct these errors.
 One will never achieve a 24 hour recovery using this method, and the 3 year reoperation rate will be unacceptably high, typically around 20% or more.
 Using gentler techniques of surgical dissection, a much more favorable recovery with far lower reoperation rates (about 2%) can be achieved.
+That same colleague I referenced earlier, now almost a decade later, and to the best of my knowledge, is not performing breast augmentation with a one day recovery.

 What exactly are we talking about here for incision size?
 I typically make a 4 cm (approximately 1.5 inch) incision for round, smooth silicone gel breast implants.
 I do not believe that they can be inserted with much less of an incision without risking damage to the implant, including risk of bursting or weakening them.
 So to save an extra 1 cm (4/10 inch), is it worth it to have all the extra pain, downtime and increased risk of needing a surgical revision?
 The increased bleeding that will occur with blunt dissection will also increase the risk of hardening of the breast, called capsular contracture.
-This makes no sense to me.
+This makes no sense to me!

 Incision size and saline filled implants